Have you ever been injured at work and wondered how to navigate the complicated maze that is the workers’ compensation system? You’re not alone.

 WorkCover’s assessment process begins once your claim is lodged.
 They review your claim based on established guidelines and procedures.
 This involves:

-• Examining your medical reports
+- Examining your medical reports

-• Reviewing your work capacity certificate
+- Reviewing your work capacity certificate

-• Reviewing any other evidence you’ve provided
+- Reviewing any other evidence you’ve provided

-• Verifying your wages and the circumstances of your work-related incident with your employer.
+- Verifying your wages and the circumstances of your work-related incident with your employer.

-Following this thorough assessment, WorkCover makes their decision.
+Following this thorough assessment, WorkCover makes its decision.
 This careful and critical process helps guarantee fair and accurate evaluation of all claims.
 Remember, WorkCover’s decision is made based on the evidence presented, so it’s crucial to provide as much accurate and relevant information as possible.

 Receiving Weekly Compensation